cvburgess/leadwithjoy.org/src/posts/good-better-best.md

   - planning
 type: deep-dive
 title: Good Better Best
-description: The Good/Better/Best method allows teams to break down ideas quickly and identify the most impactful milestones given existing deadlines and constraints
+description: The Good Better Best method allows teams to break down ideas quickly and identify the most impactful milestones given existing deadlines and constraints
 date: 2025-05-17
 episodeId:
 draft: false
 ---
 When given an epic, feature, task, or other ambiguous unit of work, it is often up to teams to break that work down and find the optimal path to delivery.

+The Good/Better/Best method allows teams to break down ideas quickly and identify the most impactful milestones given existing deadlines and constraints
 ## Good

 When breaking work down it is critical to know what the least you can do is, genuinely and still call the delivery a success.
 This is often referred to as the minimum viable product or "MVP".
 The question the team should answer is: